semantic-flow/sflo-dendron-notes/sflo.contributors.general-guidance.md

 ## Workspace Components

-The sf-workspace contains:

-- a main monorepo, divided into a few different modules:
+- The sflow-platform repo/folder is organized as a monorepo, divided into a few different modules:
-  - **flow-service/**: Service component (currently empty structure)
+  - **flow-service/**: Service component
   - **flow-cli/**: Command-line application that consumes the flow-service
   - **flow-web/**: Web frontend for the flow-service
   - **flow-core/**: cross-cutting code like type schemas, logging, and config
 - the **sflo-dendron-notes/** repo: wiki-based notes about mesh structure, specifications, and concepts; in Dendron format
 - the **test-ns/** repo: Test mesh repo
-- **ontology/**: Five-ontology modular architecture for the Semantic Flow platform
+- **ontology/**: modular architecture for the Semantic Flow platform
   - `mesh` - Core mesh architecture with base classes (Resource, Node, Element) and fundamental types
   - `node` - Node operations including Handle, Flow types, and operational relationships
   - `flow` - Temporal concepts including Snapshot types and versioning relationships
   - `config-flow` - Configuration properties that apply directly to mesh entities (nodes, flows, snapshots, etc.)
+  - `meta-flow` - provenance and licensing vocabulary
   - `flow-service` - Service layer configuration vocabulary for the flow-service application

 ## Key Concepts

 ### Semantic Mesh

-A dereferenceable, versioned collection of semantic data and other resources, where every HTTP URI returns meaningful content.
+A dereferenceable, versioned collection of semantic data and supporting resources, where every HTTP URI returns meaningful content.

 #### Core Components